Gussie M. Baker Elementary School

 Office – Baker’s office hours are from 7:30 a.m. to 4:00 p.m.
 The telephone will be answered during that time.
 During non-school hours, you can leave a voicemail message for any member of the staff.

 Absences – If your child will be absent from school, please telephone the school office (408-874-3210) by 8:30 a.m.
 Voicemail is available – messages may be left at any time beginning the night before the absence.
-If your child will be absent five or more days because of travel, please contact the school office at least one week in advance.
-This allows us to create an Independent Study Contract consisting of schoolwork and homework that will help your child stay current with his/her class.
+If your child will be absent five or more days because of travel, please contact the school office at least two weeks in advance.

 Pupil Sign-Out – Release of a child from school may be made only to the parents, a legal guardian, or an official agency of the law.
 Release to any other persons may be made only with the written permission of the parents or legal guardians.
 The person into whose custody the child is released shall be required to sign out the child in the office.